Bafuliiru Chiefdom: Climate

-The chiefdom has two primary climatic zones: a hot semi-arid climate in the Ruzizi Plain and a cooler, more temperate climate in the highlands.
-The Ruzizi Plain is characterized by a semi-arid climate, with minimal rainfall during the dry season from June to September, where monthly precipitation is less than 50 mm.
+The chiefdom has a hot semi-arid climate in the Ruzizi Plain and a cooler, more temperate climate in the highlands.
+The Ruzizi Plain has minimal rainfall during the dry season from June to September, where monthly precipitation is less than 50 mm.
 Average temperatures in the plain hover around 22.5 °C, with daily maximums ranging from 30.5 °C to 35.5 °C in September, and dropping to 14.5 °C to 17.5 °C during the mid-dry season in July.
 Winds, mainly descending from Burundi and following the Ruzizi Valley and Lake Tanganyika, accentuate the hot and irregular tropical conditions in this area.
 The low altitude of the plain contributes to high temperatures and limited rainfall, resulting in degraded shrub savanna vegetation and reduced soil fertility.

 In contrast, the highlands of the chiefdom experience cooler temperatures due to higher altitudes.
 Temperatures decrease progressively with elevation, ranging from 24 °C at 100 meters to 12 °C at 3,000 meters, though the observed gradient is slightly less steep than the theoretical average of 6 °C per 1,000 meters.
 The highlands benefit from abundant and regular rainfall, fostering diverse vegetation types, including wooded savannas, gallery forests, bamboo groves, and dense equatorial forests.

 Between the Ruzizi Plain and the highlands lies a transitional zone, extending from Namutiri to Katala.
 This area features a humid climate that balances the dryness of the plains with the cooler temperatures of the highlands.
 The transitional climate supports agricultural activities, particularly the cultivation of crops such as cassava, coffee, and beans.

 Administrative division

 The Bafuliiru Chiefdom is classified as a Decentralized Territorial Entity (Entité Territoriale Décentralisée, ETD), in accordance with the Constitution of 18 February 2006.
-The Mwami hold both customary and modern authority within this decentralized structure.
+The mwami hold both customary and modern authority within this decentralized structure.
 In his administrative capacity, he represents the provincial executive and oversees local development affairs.
-The chiefdom is subdivided into groupements (groupings), each led by a groupement chief (chef de groupement) who serves as the Mwami's direct representative.
+The chiefdom is subdivided into groupements (groupings), each led by a groupement chief (chef de groupement) who serves as the mwami's direct representative.
 Each groupement is further divided into localités (villages), which are governed by village chiefs who report to their respective groupement chiefs.

 The Muhungu groupement consists of the following villages: